Cambron Abbey: Heroic beginnings

 Twelve monks from Clairvaux arrived at Cambron on August 1, 1148.
 They were sent by St. Bernard, abbot of Clairvaux, at the invitation of Anselm of Trazegnies, lord of Péronnes-lez-Binche and canon and treasurer of the Collegiate Chapter of Soignies, who offered land on the banks of the Dender for the foundation of an abbey.
 Living conditions were rudimentary.
 However, the Cistercian Order had already become prestigious.
 A Cistercian, the abbot of Tre Fontaine, had just been elected as Pope Eugene III.

 According to Émile Poumon, St. Bernard stayed in Hainaut in 1148, when the abbey was founded.
 St. Bernard visited Cambron in 1150, by which time the monks were facing significant difficulties.
 The endowment from Anselm of Trazegnies was contested by his brother Gilles of Silly.
-The abbey, however, managed to win the case.
+However, the abbey managed to win the case.
 The first abbots were skilled administrators, as well as religious men, who brought together temporal competence and spiritual vigor.
 Fastré de Gaviamez, the second successor to St. Bernard, was an especially successful abbot.

 Shortly after its foundation, the abbey grew substantially.
-It became one of the wealthiest monasteries of Hainault and variously founded, or was given the supervision of, several daughter houses: the abbeys of Fontenelle at Valenciennes (1212), Nieuwenbosch near Ghent (1215), Épinlieu at Mons (1216), Beaupré near Mechelen (1221), Le Refuge at Ath (1224), Le Verger at Cambrai (1225) and Baudeloo at Saint-Nicolas (1225).
+It became one of the wealthiest monasteries of Hainault.
+It variously founded, or was given the supervision of, several daughter houses: the abbeys of Fontenelle at Valenciennes (1212), Nieuwenbosch near Ghent (1215), Épinlieu at Mons (1216), Beaupré near Mechelen (1221), Le Refuge at Ath (1224), Le Verger at Cambrai (1225) and Baudeloo at Saint-Nicolas (1225).

 Two bishops, attracted by the holiness of the site, decided to retire there.
 Didier, Bishop of Thérouanne, wished to consecrate the last years of his life to prayer and contemplation.
 He retired to Cambron, where he died in 1196.
 The other, Henry, was a worldly and corrupt bishop who received a terrifying vision of the punishments of Hell.
 He reformed himself, renounced his worldly affairs, and spent the rest of his life as a simple monk at Cambron.

 When Fastré of Gaviamez was promoted to Clairvaux, Gérard of Burgundy (a relative of St. Bernard) replaced him at Cambron.
 He retired after eight years.
-Daniel de Grammont, the Blessed, was elected the third abbot, and served until his death in 1196.
+Daniel de Grammont, the Blessed, was elected the third abbot and served until his death in 1196.

 Century of knowledge

-At the end of the 13th century, Baudouin of Boussu, doctor of theology, was appointed to succeed Thomas d'Aquin at the University of Paris.
-He wrote a commentary on the "Book of Sentences," and left behind some collections of sermons.
+At the end of the 13th century, Baudouin of Boussu, Doctor of Theology, was appointed to succeed Thomas d'Aquin at the University of Paris.
+He wrote a commentary on the "Book of Sentences" and left behind some collections of sermons.
 As the eleventh abbot of Cambron, he was a great promoter and organizer of theological studies.
-Cambron has since produced numerous theologians and intellectuals.
-Several enjoy great renown.
+Cambron has since produced numerous theologians and intellectuals, several of whom enjoy great renown.